The Power of Cranberries

 Combine cranberries with a probiotic food and you have a powerful ally to help keep you well.
 You get massive strains of good bacteria in kefir that will crowd out the harmful bacteria.
 Combine probiotics with cranberry's high level of PACs and large amounts of vitamin C, and then only the good bacteria can thrive in your body.
 The harmful stuff has to go bye bye.
 Don't you think it's cool that a food can help us prevent disease?
 All we have to do is eat it and let our body do the rest.
 This is pretty much what this site is all about.

-I have lots of cranberry recipes below, all made with cranberries: Thank You Kraut, Kombucha UTI buster, and Cranberry Lime Kombucha Sparkler, smoothies, and more.
+I have lots of recipes below, all made with cranberries: Thank You Kraut, Kombucha UTI Buster, Kefir Soda, smoothies, and more.
 I also have a new eBook with lots of cranberry recipes too!

 We love cranberries - they're friends that keep us healthy.

 Cranberries are usually eaten only around the holidays.
 It’s a shame we don’t eat them all year long as they are powerful foods that can work like preventative medicine.
 I got all emotional when I discovered all the things cranberries can do for us.
 Tune in to learn more.